Skip to main content

 4. Your provider will conduct a thorough examination based on your reason for visit, presenting symptoms and health history.
 Charges will be based on examination and services provided during the visit.

-Your health care provider may prescribe medication.
-They may ask you to abstain from sexual intercourse for 1 week, or, until the infection is fully cleared up.
+A health care provider may prescribe medication, if necessary.
+They may ask someone to abstain from sexual intercourse until the infection is fully cleared.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.